catalyst-cloud/catalystcloud-docs/source/cloud-orchestration.rst

 Validate a template
 -------------------

-Before launching or updating a stack, you may want to ensure that the heat orchestration template (HOT) provided is valid.
-The following command can be used to validate a HOT template:
+Before launching or updating a stack, you may want to ensure that the HOT provided is valid.
+The following command can be used to validate a HOT:

 .. code-block:: bash